 The report was produced during the second phase of a research project funded by the Places to Grow Implementation Fund.
 The first part of this research was a Complete Streets Catalogue released in December 2014 (updated March 16, 2015).
 The Catalogue includes examples of Complete Streets projects across the GGH.
 It provides an easy-to-navigate summary of what is being built on the ground, so that municipalities seeking to implement their own projects can refer to existing examples and tailor approaches to their own needs.

-The Complete Streets Evaluation Tool was released on March 19, 2015 and is available online here or as a PDF file below.
+The Complete Streets Evaluation Tool was released on March 19, 2015 and is available as a PDF file below.